JuaniLlaberia/TechWorld/README.md

  - Apply for jobs.
 Send your information and CV file to the employer just by submitting a form.
 The API handles the rest, validating data and sending everything via email to the job owner.
  - Create and publish your own jobs for everyone to see.

+### Front-End
+ - Implemented a variety of React design patterns for the development of this application (e.g. Compound components, render props, etc.).
+ - Used a system based on **custom hooks** and **react query** to handle all client side async operation.
+ - Modern and responsive design using **Tailwind CSS**.

 ## Technologies
 #### Front-End
 ![React JS](https://img.shields.io/badge/React-20232A?style=for-the-badge&logo=react&logoColor=61DAFB)